MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/output.rst

 :math:`\Delta\nu_{\mathrm{spread}}` is the frequency spread across channels, :math:`\delta_{\mathrm{SBD}}` is the SBD separation, :math:`\nu_{\mathrm{ref}}` is the reference frequency, :math:`N_a` is the number of APs, and :math:`\Delta t` is the AP period.
+The mean net-sideband indicator, :math:`\overline{S}`, computed by ``calculate_sbavg`` is given by the average over all channels of: (+1 per USB channel, -1 per LSB channel, and 0 per DSB channel pair).
+In HOPS related output files and plots, the above delay errors are quoted in units of :math:`\mu s`, rate errors in :math:`\mu s/s`, and phase errors in degrees.

-When ionospheric phase correction is active, the MBD error is recomputed from the ionospheric covariance matrix.
+Note that when ionospheric phase correction is active, the MBD error is recomputed from the ionospheric covariance matrix, not the formula above.

 Probability of False Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~